zhouyueyue1115/docs/benchmark/benchmark-tidb-using-sysbench.md

 # How to Test TiDB Using Sysbench

-In this test, Sysbench 1.0.14 and TiDB 3.0 Beta are used.
+In this test, Sysbench 1.0.14 and TiDB 4.0 are used.
 It is recommended to use Sysbench 1.0 or later, which can be [downloaded here](https://github.com/akopytov/sysbench/releases/tag/1.0.14).

 ## Test environment